-On the other hand this certificate takes into account the requirements of the NCP+ Policy following the European guidelines identified in EN 319 411-1.
+On the other hand, this certificate takes into account the requirements of the NCP+ Policy following the European guidelines identified in EN 319 411-1.

-Signature Certificate: The aim of this certificate is to allow citizens to sign procedures or documents.
+• Signature Certificate: The aim of this certificate is to allow citizens to sign procedures or documents.
 This qualified certificate according to (EU) Regulation 910/2014) allows the substitution of handwritten signature for the electronic one in citizens deals with third parties (Art.
 25 of the (EU) Regulation 910/2014 of the European Parliament and of the Council dated 23rd July 2014 on electronic identification and trust services for electronic transaction in the internal market and repealing Directive 1999/93/EC).

-The Regulation (EU) 910/2014 establishes that qualified certificates for electronic signature, will meet the requirements laid down in Annex I. On the other hand, the Commission, by implementing acts, will be able of establishing reference number of regulations on qualified certificates for electronic signature where the fulfillment of the requirements established by the mentioned Annex will be taken for granted whenever a qualified certificate for electronic signature meets those regulations.
+The Regulation (EU) 910/2014 establishes that qualified certificates for electronic signature, will meet the requirements laid down in Annex I (changes in eIDAs2 Regulation).
+On the other hand, the Commission, by implementing acts, will be able of establishing reference number of regulations on qualified certificates for electronic signature where the fulfillment of the requirements established by the mentioned Annex will be taken for granted whenever a qualified certificate for electronic signature meets those regulations.

-Signature certificates are qualified certificates following the provisions of Art.28 and Annex I of the Regulation (EU) 910/2014 of The European Parliament and of the Council of 23 July 2014 on electronic identification and trust services for electronic transaction in the internal market and repealing Directive 1999/93/EC as well as those article of the Act N^o 59/2003, dated 19 December on electronic signature) supplementing that.
+Signature certificates are qualified certificates following the provisions of Art.28 and Annex I of the Regulation (EU) 910/2014 of The European Parliament and of the Council of 23 July 2014 on electronic identification and trust services for electronic transaction in the internal market (changes in eIDAs2 Regulation) and repealing Directive 1999/93/EC as well as those articles of the Law 6/2020, of 11 November, Regulating Certain Aspects of Trusted Electronic Services.